wcbdata/materials-imaging/readme.md

     * mk-image.sh: Create folders for imaging, populated based on sample JPGs and CSV metadata
     * build-sources.sh: Use mk-image.sh to generate full sample set and set up file dependencies for NiFi (must be run on a node with HDF and HDP NameNode installed)
     * copy-files.sh: Copy image sources and control files from a local machine to a remote machine.
 Utility not needed if the project is git cloned on a machine in the cluster where NiFi and at least an HDP namenode is running.
+* JSON file for Imaging Zeppelin notebook with Hive, Hbase and direct HDFS examples.

 Consult the article for details and examples of how to run the labs.